Upload/Up1/README.md

 External tools
 ---

-Currently, there are two external programs adapted to work with EncImg: [ShareX](todo:link-to-sharex) [(relevant code changes)](todo:link-to-commit), and [Scup](todo:link-to-scup) [(relevant code changes)](todo:link-to-commit).
-At this point in time, these both use hard-coded static keys, and so the source would need to be modified to change this.
+Currently, there is one external program adapted to work with Upload: [ShareX](https://github.com/ultramancool/ShareX) [(relevant code changes)](https://github.com/ultramancool/ShareX/commits/uploadcrypt).
+At this point in time, this uses a hard-coded static key, and so the source would need to be modified to change this.
 We hope to fix this in the near future.

 Configuration